arcanistzed/ctg/README.md

 ### Known Issues

 - Not compatible with the old Group Initiative module (which this module is a superset of)
-- Sorting doesn't work with Mob mode
+- Sorting (and therefore Group Skipping) doesn't work with Selection, Players, and Mob mode
+- Doesn't re-render when Mobs are changed in the MAT if autosave CTG Groups is enabled in MAT settings

 ## Contact me